cafali/SnapKey/README.md

 4. [Rebind Keys](https://github.com/cafali/SnapKey/wiki/Rebinding-Keys) (Optional):
-   - Rebind your keys if you're using a nonstandard keyboard layout or if you want to map different keys.
+   - Rebind your keys if you're using a nonstandard keyboard layout or if you want to map different keys

 Close SnapKey
 --------------------------------------------------------------------------------------------------